robillersomeone/survey_of_distributions/README.md

 - shape (`𝛼`)
 - shape (`β`)

+support `[0,1]`

 'distribution over distributions', defining binomial coefficient for continuous variables

 **in relation to gamma** is a gamma distribution divided by the sum of that gamma distribution with another, which takes the form `gamma(1) / (gamma(1) + gamma(2))`

  the beta function is the product of two iid gamma functions divided by the sum of the two random variables in a gamma function.

+ the multivariate beta distribution is the dirichlet distribution.

+ the beta distribution is the conjugate to binomial distribution.

  <img src="./imgs/beta_distribution_2_5.png" height="300px" width="400px">

+ADD: visual of alpha = beta, both > 1.

 ### f-distribution (Pearson type VI)
 two parameters